-At NaviStone®, our mission is to significantly change the way direct mail audiences are built and content is delivered, thereby dramatically increasing the value of our clients' website traffic.
+At NaviStone®, our mission is to significantly change the way direct mail audiences are built and content is delivered, thereby dramatically increasing the value of our clients' website traffic in a privacy safe way.

-We believe there is a better way to identify prospects for direct mail campaigns.
-Whether you’re in retail, travel, financial services, nonprofit or any other consumer-facing market, we can help you match previously unidentifiable website visitors to postal names and addresses, and deliver an individualized marketing message to each of them.
+We believe there is a better way to select prospects for direct mail campaigns.
+Whether you’re in retail, travel, financial services, nonprofit or any other consumer-facing market, with our unique data interpretation we can model the browsing behavior of prospects and existing customers to determine who is most likely to respond to a campaign and help make the connection in a more individualized way.

-Our breakthrough website visitor tracking technology builds unique audiences based on over 100 browsing variables.
-The bottom line: you can reach previously unknown, highly engaged web visitors with direct mail, a very high-response medium.
+Our breakthrough technology builds unique audiences based on over 100 browsing variables.
+The bottom line: you can reach highly engaged web visitors with direct mail, a very high-response medium.

 We're proud to call Cincinnati, Ohio our home, with our headquarters located in Over-the-Rhine.